Phys Ed

-Types of Degrees Health & Physical Education Majors Are Getting
+Types of Degrees Phys Ed Majors Are Getting

-The following table lists how many health and physical education graduations there were in 2018-2019 for each degree level.
+The following table lists how many health & physical education graduations there were for each degree level during the last year for which data was available.

 People with careers related to phys ed were asked what knowledge areas, skills, and abilities were important for their jobs.
 They weighted these areas on a scale of 1 to 5 with 5 being the highest.